leejy12/madcamp-week2-backend/README.md

 ## How the game works

+### Communication

+Communication between the server and clients are done via websockets.
+When a player presses '매칭' button, a new websocket connection is established.
+The conncection is closed when the game is over.
+Each player is represented by class `OmokPlayer`.
+Each `OmokPlayer` class has a websocket member variable.
+This individual websocket is used to send specific messages to each player.

 ### Game Matching

 The game server keeps track of waiting players in a list `waitingPlayers` defined in `src/gameServer.ts`.
 Whenever a new player is added and the length of the list is even, pop the first two players and create a new Game is created between those two.
 Of the two players, the one who was added to the list first is Black i.e. goes first.